Background and Context

 Also known as contact avoidance or case deflection, assessing the cost savings associated with issues solved through self-service engagement includes a number of pitfalls.

 From a holistic look at customer demand, customers pursue resolution to their issues in a number of ways.
-Some of these issues are resolved with self-service.
-But only a percentage of failed self-service attempts becomes a case or incident in the assisted model.
+Some of these issues are resolved with self-service, but only a small percentage of failed self-service attempts becomes a case or incident in the assisted model.

-Therefore, approaching self-service success with only cost avoidance in mind is a limiting perspective.
-Our focus is improved customer success and reduced customer effort; leveraging our internal investment in KCS by providing knowledge through self-service is a key factor in meeting that goal.
+Therefore, approaching self-service or community success with only cost avoidance in mind is a limiting perspective.
+Our focus is improved customer success and reduced customer effort.
+Leveraging our internal investment in KCS by providing knowledge through self-service is a key factor in meeting that goal.

 The Customer Experience